 Turkish vowels can be categorized according to three criteria:

-Most of the long Turkish vowels occur in the borrowings from Arabic .
-However, some of the borrowings that originally had long vowels may be shortened.
-For example, the English borrowing “Jean” exists in Turkish as “cin”.
+Another thing you should know that some of the borrowings that originally had long vowels are shortened in Turkish.
+For example, the English word “Jean” exists in Turkish as “cin”.

-In Uludağ sözlük -an online dictionary written by internet users with an informal style-, you can find more loanwords and check how they are shaped by time.
+In Uludağ sözlük -an online dictionary written by internet users in an informal style-, you can find more loanwords and check how they are shaped by time.

 Also, some long vowels represent emphasis.